Interaction of supersymmetric nonlinear sigma models with external higher spin superfields via higher spin supercurrents: Noether's method for supersymmetric nonlinear sigma model and higher spins

-Based on the results of \cite{Superspace1,Superspace2,Superspace4} we know that at least two free chiral superfields are required in order to couple with integer superspin supermultiplets, hence we will not consider interactions of this type.
-We will focus our efforts in constructing higher spin supercurrent multiplets that satisfy conservation equation \eqref{ce1} and generate interactions with half-integer superspins of the \eqref{Int} kind.
-This will be done in the following sections.
+Based on the results of \cite{Superspace2} we know that if $\d_1\Phi$ is linear in derivatives of $\Phi$\footnote{That is to be distinguished from terms linear in derivatives of $\bar{\Phi}$.} then interactions with integer superspin supermultiplets require more than one chiral supefields.
+Therefore, in this paper we will focus our efforts in constructing interactions with half integer superspin supermultiplets ($s+1,s+1/2$) of the \eqref{Int} kind via higher spin supercurrent multiplets that satisfy conservation equation \eqref{ce1}.
 However, in order to get some intuition and understand all the contributing factors we will not start with the arbitrary spin case but from $s=0$ (vector supermultiplet) to $s=1$ (supergravity) and then to higher spin supermultiplets ($s\geq2$).
-Furthermore, in order to avoid unecessary complexity we will turn off $\W$ for the next three sections and consider only the effects of $\K$.
+Furthermore, in order to avoid unnecessary complexity we will turn off $\W$ for the next three sections and consider only the effects of $\K$.
 The contributions of $\W$ will be examined in section six.